voltangle/kumitateru/README.md

 For now Kumitateru does not support external dependencies(or barrels, as Garmin calls them), but I will figure out later how to add them, specifically when i will learn the full structure of Connect IQ manifest and monkey.jungle.

+## Using the build system
+Basic build command is `./kumitateru build`, which compiles the app in .iq format.
+To build for a specific device, run `./kumitateru build --target <device>`.
+To build for all devices in .prg, you run `./kumitateru build --target all`.